georgistoychev003/ReturnManagementSystem/Documentation/Sprint-Notes.md

 * Brice: worked on user requirements.
 They weren't meeting our quality criteria after team check.
 (Georgi refactored, check georgi's notes)
 * Marcelo: He didn't finish task notes (Appendix B in Functional requirement) on time.
 Therefore, he got remarks from team members to keep up with the deadlines.

-And those new tasks got assigned to some members who were already done with their current tasks to take over the missing elements of the FD.
+And those new tasks got assigned to some members who have already done with their current tasks to take over the missing elements of the FD.

 ### sprint 0 standUp 4 (2023-11-28)